NickAlvarez20/Lab-Vector-Databases-Build-TechDogs-Semasntic-Search-Engine/README.md

 ## 📚 Lab Overview

 Welcome to the Vector Databases lab!
-You'll build a semantic search engine for TechDocs Inc., transforming their failing keyword search (60% failure rate) into an intelligent system that understands meaning (95% success rate).
+You'll build a semantic search engine for TechCorp Inc., transforming their failing keyword search (60% failure rate) into an intelligent system that understands meaning (95% success rate).

 ## 🎯 Learning Objectives